Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 ```

 The "ouch" `RPC` mentioned for `NetworkCharacterState` in PR62 is interesting and worth mentioning for optimization purposes.
-You'd normally want to have only one `RPC` for the action and let the client decide who should play the "ouch" animation.
-Here, since this is a long running action over multiple frames, you don't know yet when sending the initial `RPC` which characters will be affected by that action. you want this to be dynamic as the boss is hitting targets.
+You would normally want to have only one `RPC` for the action and let the client decide who should play the "ouch" animation.
+Here, since this is a long running action over multiple frames, you do not know yet when sending the initial `RPC` which characters will be affected by that action. you want this to be dynamic as the boss is hitting targets.
 So multiple `RPC`s will be sent for each hit character.

 ## Arrow's GameObject vs Fireball's VFX